Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Customers don't need to be sold, want to buy immediately (pre-sale)
 + Customers are evangelists, especially if paying full price (post-sale)
 + Exclusive path to customers - distribution as a competitive advantage
++ Once in a blue moon market timing, and set up to ride the wave

 ##### Business and economics
 + Surprisingly profitable unit economics